Understanding PCI Cloud Compliance on AWSPublished December 14, 2020 by Reciprocity • 6 min read

 AWS PCI Compliance

-Although the AWS offers one of the more secure cloud options, it remains vulnerable when businesses do not incorporate due diligence.
+Although AWS offers one of the more secure cloud options, it remains vulnerable when businesses do not practice due diligence.
 For example, a company continues to be responsible for ensuring data encryption, limiting information volume transferred to the AWS cloud, detailing its compliance strategy, incorporating role-based access controls, and using multifactor authentication.

-Despite the ability to transfer some risks to the service providers, ultimate responsibility for information security rests on the organization hiring the vendor.
+Despite the ability to transfer some risks to the service providers, the ultimate responsibility for information security rests on the organization hiring the vendor.

-How Does the Amazon Virtual Private Cloud (VPC) Help Protect Data?
+How does the Amazon Virtual Private Cloud (VPC) help protect data?

 Segmentation works to protect cardholder data from information security threats across the entire IT environment.